opf/openproject/doc/operation_guides/manual/installation-guide.md

 [user@host] command to execute
 ```

-Where the user is the operating system user the command is executed with.
+The `user` is the operating system user the command is executed with.
 In our case it will be `root` for most of the time or `openproject`.

 If you find any bugs or you have any recommendations for improving this
 tutorial, please, feel free to create a pull request against this guide.

-# Prepare Your Envoironment
+# Prepare Your Environment

 Create a dedicated user for OpenProject: